BlackDice/scent/readme.md

 	if building = entity.get cBuilding
 		building.floors += 1

 And finally there is `remove` method to unchain the component from the entity.
-Note that by default the `dispose` method of the component will be called upon removal from entity.
+Note that by default the `@@dispose` method of the component will be called upon removal from entity.
 If you want to prevent that, simply pass the `false` value as the second argument.
 Use this with caution in cases when you want to transfer component to another entity.

 	entity.remove cBuilding # calls building[ @@dispose ]
 	entity.remove cBuilding, false